Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * A VGW(Virtual Private Gateway) is deployed on the AWS site
   * A CGW(Customer Gateway) is deployed on the customer side
 * Direct Connect (DX)
-  * DX is a physical fibre connection between on-premises and AWS running at 1Gbps or 10Gbps
+  * DX is a physical fibre connection between on-premises and AWS running at 1Gbps or 10Gbps or 100Gbps
   * A cross-connect between the AWS DX router and the customer/partner DX router
   * A DX port (1000-Base-LX or 10GBASE-LR) must be allocated in a DX location
   * The customer router is connected to the DX router in the DX location